 Identification Stakeholder Identification The ADLINK Committee uses diverse communication channels to discuss and identify stakeholders such as shareholders, employees, customers, suppliers, society, non-profit organizations, and government agencies in a systematic manner. ↓ ↓ Compiling the topics of concern The topics of concern to stakeholders were compiled by the ADLINK CSR Committee.
-A total of 22 topics of concern were determined by the Committee.
-Prioritization Analysis of influence on stakeholder assessment and significance of (economic, environmental, and social) impacts on the sustainability of ADLINK Survey on the degree of stakeholder concern A survey of the 7 key stakeholders was conducted to assess their degree of concern on sustainability topics.
+A total of 22 topics of concern were determined by the Committee. on stakeholder assessment and significance of (economic, environmental, and social) impacts on the sustainability of on stakeholder assess their degree of concern on su assess their degree of concern on su 2.Analysis of (economic, environmental, managers on the Sustainability of AD Managers on the CSR Committee we significant (economic, environmental, managers on the commit of the sustainability of AD managers on the commit of the sustainability of AD Survey on the degree of stakeholder concern A survey of the 7 key stakeholders was conducted to assess their degree of concern on sustainability topics.
 Analysis of (economic, environmental, and social) impacts on the sustainability of ADLINK Managers on the CSR Committee were invited to assess significant (economic, environmental, and social) impacts and their effect on the sustainability of ADLINK. ŧ Determining the material topics of concern A topic materiality meeting was convened by the CSR Management Committee to develop a material topic matrix for "Influence on stakeholder assessment" and "Significance of economic, environmental, and social impacts on ADLINK."
 Verification Comparison of material topics The 2019 material topic matrix contained 22 items with 15 ultimately confirmed to be material topics for disclosure in this report.
-Appropriate disclosure for topics of secondary importance will also be provided. 'n Selection of corresponding SDGs The 17 UN SDGs were assessed from a value-chain perspective to examine the positive and negative effects of ADLINK operations on the SDGs and establish their relative priority.
+Appropriate disclosure for topics of secondary importance will also be provided. ā Selection of corresponding SDGs The 17 UN SDGs were assessed from a value-chain perspective to examine the positive and negative effects of ADLINK operations on the SDGs and establish their relative priority.
 Topic definition The value chain was progressively measured against each material topic and SDG in order to identify the scope of its impact.